Your front yard is indeed an eye into your home and contributes significantly to your home's value.

 For this reason, many homeowners strive to keep these areas of their homes looking fresh, stylish and well-tended.

 While this probably sounds expensive, it does not necessarily have to be.

-If you are looking for creative landscaping ideas for the front of the house, here are some suggestions.
+If you are looking for creative landscaping ideas for the front of the house in Chicago, here are some suggestions.

 Front Yard Landscaping Quote

 Landscaping lights are often solar-powered and therefore don't rack up high electricity costs.

 For homes with pools, water bodies and gardens, lighting can be used to demarcate and highlight these features.

 However, with landscape lighting, less is always more.

 While you might be tempted to have lights all over your yard, this can actually wash it out.

 The purpose of yard lighting is the illuminated elements themselves, not the source of light.
 With this in mind, pick a few elements and use lighting tastefully to add some drama.